JaySinghD/arduino-packet-sniffer/README.md

 ## Overview

 The ESP32 monitors nearby Wi-Fi traffic and extracts information such as MAC addresses, protocol types, and packet types.
-The system can optionally filter and flag suspicious activity, such as ARP spoofing. ~~Output is sent to the serial monitor, and logging to an SD card is supported if the module is attached.
+The system can optionally filter and flag suspicious activity, such as ARP spoofing.

 ## Features